hdShang/arxiv-daily/docs/cs-RO/2025-09-18/papers/250914530v1-learning-to-pick-a-visuomotor-policy-for-clustered-strawberry-pickin.md

 ---
 layout: default
-title: Learning to Pick: A Visuomotor Policy for Clustered Strawberry Picking
+title: "Learning to Pick: A Visuomotor Policy for Clustered Strawberry Picking"
 ---

 # Learning to Pick: A Visuomotor Policy for Clustered Strawberry Picking